 It’s a great time to get a close-up look at Mars, even if you don’t have a telescope.

-The red planet will soon be closer to Earth that it has been in 11 years: On May 30, Mars will be about 46.8 million miles (75.3 million kilometers) from Earth.
+The red planet is closer to Earth than it has been for 11 years: On May 30, Mars will be about 46.8 million miles (75.3 million kilometers) from Earth.
 Yes, that’s still a long way off, but sometimes Mars is 249 million miles (400 million kilometers) from Earth.

 What does this close approach mean for sky watchers?
 It means Mars will appear bigger and brighter until June 3, according to NASA.